gdiprisco/Robotic-Vehicle-Off-Road/README.md

 # Robotic-Vehicle-Off-Road
-This project deals with building an FWD rover that can work in two different modes:
+This project deals with building an 4WD rover that can work in two different modes:
 - Autonomous: the rover has to move autonomously following a line drawn on the roadway.
 - Manual: the rover has to be controlled by an external device using a serial